Updated: June 9, 2020 by Agnes Talalaev

 You should always know and be alerted about:

 Comprehensive website monitoring is essential, it’s not just about up-time, it’s about the integrity and about knowing where to look at.
-If you know where to look at and what to improve, it will be much easier to keep the pace with the latest and modern security practices.
+If you know where to look and what to improve, it will be much easier to keep pace with the latest and modern security practices.

 It can take just days from a disclosed plugin vulnerability to a full-scale attack campaign.
 Attacks in this nature are almost always automated.
 To be able to fight back, you have a small time window to take action.
 In such cases, web application firewalls have critical importance.

-Web Application Firewall will monitor traffic your website recieves and will take action on malicious or suspicious traffic.
+Web Application Firewall will monitor traffic your website receives and will take action on malicious or suspicious traffic.
 Web application firewalls are of critical importance to block exploitation attempts when a vulnerability is present which is yet to be patched.

 For example.
 WebARX web application firewall is managed and virtual patches will be distributed automatically among the sites when vulnerabilities are discovered.
-Threat intelligence and prevention is our main focus and thus our firewall engine is updated on a daily basis.
+Threat intelligence and prevention are our main focus and thus our firewall engine is updated on a daily basis.

 First of all, we have offered remediation services and malware removal since 2014 and have tested a lot of different tools.
 Many of them claimed to find malware on 100% accuracy.
 This has never happened.

-Scanners are either heuristic or pattern based and malware is always engineered to be invisible from scanners.
-Some scanners find malware better, some struggle with false positives and many just don’t work at all.
+Scanners are either heuristic or pattern-based and malware is always engineered to be invisible from scanners.
+Some scanners find malware better, some struggle with false positives, and many just don’t work at all.

 Over the years of experience, we have stayed to supervised remediation.
 It means that we use different techniques to clean up the site and make sure that not a single backdoor remains on the site.

-After double checking, we install and configure a
+After double-checking, we install and configure a

 WordPress security is much more than just a security plugin and strong passwords.
 It’s a process.